MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 ## Configure your sprints

-Sprints are defined for a project and then selected by teams.
-Sprint cadence can vary between one week to four weeks, or longer.
-Sprints are used to focus a team on delivering a set of work.
+Sprints&mdash;specified by Iteration Paths&mdash;are defined for a project and then selected by teams.
+A sprint cadence can vary between one week to four weeks or longer.
+You assign work to sprints that teams will deliver at the end of the sprint.

 #### Best practice tips: